 In Kenya droughts, conflicts (resource-based, political and terrorism), disease epidemics (human and livestock) and flooding are the major cause of deaths, destruction of property and displacements.
 The most affected areas are the Northern and Eastern regions of the country.
 Pastoralists and farmers are highly vulnerable to prolonged droughts and rain-induced floods.
-During droughts, pastoralists are often forced to migrate to grazing grounds further away from their home lands.
+During droughts, pastoralists are often forced to migrate to grazing grounds further away from their homelands.

 Conflicts in Kenya are ethnically oriented and more pronounced during the elections and drought episodes.
 Elections and political tensions/exclusions are major triggers of violent incidents and armed conflicts.
 General elections and an accompanying tense political situation in 2017 brought new challenges and opportunities.
-Kenyan civil society space is shrinking at county level.
+Kenyan civil society space is shrinking at the county level.
 Local civil society organizations are faced with stiff competition for financial resources as most donors prefer to work directly with the county government.